Humble the Poet

-Kanwer Singh (born July 12, 1981), known professionally as Humble the Poet, is a Canadian YouTube personality, author, rapper and spoken-word artist.
-He is the author of three books, Unlearn: 101 Simple Truths for a Better Life, Unlearn—Beneath the Surface: 101 Honest Truths to Take Life Deeper. and Things No One Else Can Teach Us.
+Kanwer Singh (born 12 July 1981), known professionally as Humble the Poet, is a Canadian author, spoken-word artist, and media personality.
+He is the author of the self-development books Unlearn: 101 Simple Truths for a Better Life, Things No One Else Can Teach Us, How to Be Love(d), and UnAnxious.
+Singh began his career as a Toronto school teacher before leaving the profession to pursue spoken word and digital media full-time.
+He has toured internationally as a speaker and performer and has appeared on podcasts, television programs, and live speaking events.

 Early life

-Kanwer Singh was born and raised in Toronto, Ontario, Canada to immigrant Indian Punjabi Sikh parents.
-In 2010 he left his job as a teacher and became Humble the Poet to embrace poetry and spoken word full-time.
+Kanwer Singh was born and raised in Toronto, Ontario, Canada, to Punjabi Sikh immigrant parents.
+Before pursuing creative work full-time, he worked as an elementary school teacher.
+In 2010, he left teaching to focus on spoken word, music, and writing.